 If you are building a gaming PC on a tight budget while still wanting to experience the benefit of faster reading and writing speed, reliability, and performance, the Crucial MX500 is an excellent option to start with.

 Those who can’t really afford to go with NVMe SSDs due to specific budget allocations for their gaming PC parts are still able to enjoy a smooth and reliable gaming experience with this 2.5-inch SATA SSD.

 Whether or not you use this as the primary drive or a secondary one, it still provides the much-needed boost in terms of loading times over an HDD, as it is leagues faster even if both use the same data transmission interface.

-The Crucial MX500 1TB is rated for 560 MB/s read, and 510 MB/s write speeds, which offers an impressive step-up in terms of response and seamlessness in your games and operating system.
+The Crucial MX500 SSD can deliver approximately 560 MB/s of reading, and 510 MB/s of writing speed.
+Despite its low price point, this SSD is an impressive step-up from an HDD in terms of response and seamlessness in your games and operating system.